 National Park Website

 To drive, follow signs for Pier 39.
 Pier 33 is a few blocks east.
-The closest and most convenient lot is at about a block away, but there are more than a dozen commercial lots within a five-block radius.
+You can find more than a dozen commercial parking lots within a five-block radius.
 Street parking isn't practical because the meters have a two-hour limit and you'll be gone longer than that.

-If you're staying in San Francisco, take a taxi or public transit.
+If you're staying in San Francisco, take a taxi, use a ride-sharing service or public transit.
 Muni's F Line runs past Pier 33 and the Powell-Mason cable car stops nearby.
-The best way to get to the pier depends on where you're coming from.
-Check out all the other options.
+Find more ways to get around San Francisco.